VasilyKokorev/vasilykokorev.github.io/_projects/1_project.md

 ---
 layout: page
 title: VENUS
-description: Vast Exploration for Nascent Unexplored Sources
+description:
 img: assets/img/venus_logo.png
 importance: 1
 category: work
 related_publications: true
 ---

-**VENUS** is a JWST Treasury Survey using 60 massive galaxy clusters as gravitational lenses to probe the earliest epoch of the universe.
-With 150+ international members, the survey delivers uniform 10-filter NIRCam imaging and NIRCam/NIRSpec spectroscopy across all 60 lensing fields, targeting the formation of the first galaxies, star clusters, black holes, and supernovae at cosmic dawn.
+***VENUS*** turns 60 massive galaxy clusters into cosmic magnifying glasses, enabling JWST to probe galaxies far beyond its nominal detection limit.
+Within VENUS, my scientific focus is on identifying the most extreme, highly magnified galaxies at the highest redshifts, including candidate z > 15 systems and Little Red Dots (LRDs) that may host rapidly growing black holes.

-Within VENUS, I serve as **Data Reduction Lead** — overseeing the imaging and catalogue lead across the full cluster sample — and as **High-*z* Universe interest group Lead**, spearheading the search for the most distant, faint galaxies at *z* > 15 and coordinating the high-redshift science working group.
+I serve as Data and Catalog Lead, overseeing the imaging reduction and uniform catalog construction across the full cluster sample.
+I also lead the high-z working group, coordinating the search for the most distant galaxies and shaping the program’s science strategy at the earliest epochs.

 For more information, visit the VENUS website: [jwst-venus.github.io](https://jwst-venus.github.io/)

 ---

+See some of my favourite clusters below.

 **RXCJ0600**
 <div class="row">